canonical/fetch-service/docs/reference/sdist.rst

 Acceptance criteria
 -------------------

-In order be approved, the downloaded sdist file must also comply to the following requirements:
+In order be approved, the downloaded sdist file must also meet the following requirements:

 * The ``PKG-INFO`` file must contain at least the package name, package